Hydrospheredata/mist/docs/cli.md

 Mist CLI is a simple command-line interface to the Mist service.

-This is where cli comes into play, cli makes mist job managing organized and easy for make out!
+This is where cli comes into play, cli makes mist job managing organized and easy!

 Usage: